davenverse/shellfish/docs/tutorial/file_handling.md

 ### Exercise

 You are tired of people abusing the FTP server to upload long pirated movies.
-Implement a method that checks if a file exceeds a certain size, and if so, automatically deletes it (hint: check out the `size` method!).
+So you decide to implement a method that checks if a file exceeds a certain size, and if so, automatically deletes it (hint: check out the `size` method!).
 Return `true` if the file was deleted, `false` otherwise:

 @:select(api-style)